The use of open source in UDI and UNE (2019)

 We recommend that UDI and UNE should review the structure, regulations, needs, expectations and requirements of its OSINT activity.
 Such a review should include:

-Organization - concerns whether the UDI and UNE have organized the OSINT activity in a way that ensures that cases are adequately investigated, safeguards the principle of equal treatment, mobilizes the necessary expertise and contributes to effective case processing
+Organization - concerns whether UDI and UNE have organized the OSINT activity in a way that ensures that cases are adequately investigated, safeguards the principle of equal treatment, mobilizes the necessary expertise and contributes to effective case processing

 Our recommendation is:

 - That UDI and UNE set up specialized units responsible for the OSINT activity.